Technology Preparation Section

-The primary task of the Advanced Technologies Section is the identification and development of the critical enabling technologies required by the next generation of scientific and robotic exploration missions.
+The Technology Preparation Section (SRE-FT) has the primary task of the identification and development of the critical enabling technologies required by the next generation of scientific and robotic exploration missions.

 Early technology preparation of new missions is essential and, in addition to being central in enabling new mission concepts, is critical in minimising the mission development risks.

-The aims of the section are achieved by working closely with the other three sections during the assessment and definition study phases of new mission candidates.
+The aims of the section are achieved by working closely with the other sections within the Future Missions Office during the assessment and definition study phases of new mission candidates.